-Organization and Business - Jefferies LLC ("the Company") is a wholly owned subsidiary of Jefferies Group LLC (the "Parent"), which in turn is a wholly owned subsidiary of Jefferies Financial Group Inc. ("Jefferies" or the "Ultimate Parent"), a diversified holding company incorporated in the state of New York and engaged in a variety of businesses.
-The Company is registered with the Securities and Exchange Commission ("SEC") as a broker-dealer under the Securities Exchange Act of 1934 (the "Act") and is registered as a Futures Commission Merchant ("FCM") with the Commodity Futures Trading Commission ("CFTC").
+Organization and Business - Jefferies LLC ("the Company") is a wholly owned subsidiary of Jefferies Financial Group Inc. ("Jefferies" or the "Parent"), a diversified holding company incorporated in the state of New York and engaged in a variety of businesses.
+The Company is registered with the Securities and Exchange Commission ("SEC") as a broker-dealer and is registered as a Futures Commission Merchant ("FCM") with the Commodity Futures Trading Commission ("CFTC").
 The Company is a member of the Financial Industry Regulatory Authority ("FINRA") and the National Futures Association ("NFA").
 FINRA is the designated examining authority for the Company and the NFA is the designated self-regulatory organization for the Company as an FCM.